cloudify-examples/example-use-cases/azure_case_e2e/e2e/README.md

 ### Installation

-To apply service configuration execute:
+To apply the service configuration execute:

 ``cfy install VNFM-E2E-F5-Fortigate-HTTPD.yaml -b VNFM-E2E-F5-Fortigate-HTTPD``

 ### Service validation

-After service creation You should be able to display web server exposed on Public interface of BIG-IP.
-The URL is available on *web_server* deployment output.
+Once all steps had been performed, you should be able to access the web page displayed by the web service by accessing the ip of the load balancer (This IP will be the output of the service deployment flow, and will be titled *web_server*).

 ### Uninstalling

-To tear down service configuration execute:
+To tear down the service configuration execute:

 ``cfy uninstall VNFM-E2E-F5-Fortigate-HTTPD``